 As outlined in the college section of this catalog, students completing all or a portion of an educational program who reside outside of the state in which the program originates (i.e., for UTHSC students residing outside of the state of Tennessee while enrolled in an online program) must be authorized per statute to do so by the state in which they live.
 The University of Tennessee is responsible for securing all necessary authorizations across the US.
 Students seeking admission to the online MHIIM program who plan to live outside of Tennessee while completing the degree should contact the program director to confirm the presence of the necessary state authorization.

 Students are expected to respond to instructor-initiated requests as well as meet deadlines outlined in each course syllabus.
 Students are expected to complete assignments by due dates and to be punctual for all directed experience and other clinical activities.

 The entry-level health informatics and information management program has a competency-based curriculum in which competencies for the entry level health information manager developed by the American Health Information Management Association are used.
 Graduates of the program are expected to be able to perform the functions as articulated in the competencies.
 Criterion referenced evaluation is used in each course and students are required to reach the minimum competency level established for the course.
 Grades are based on written and practical examinations, as well as on performance in directed experience.
 A student is expected to pass each term’s courses with a grade of “B” in each course in order to progress to the subsequent term or to graduate.
-A student is allowed to have a maximum of two courses with a grade of C+, C or C- throughout the program but grade of F is not acceptable.
-Students are only allowed to repeat courses in the program with the permission of the department chair.
+A student is allowed to have a maximum of two courses with a grade of C throughout the program but no grades of D or F are acceptable.
+Students are not allowed to repeat courses in the program.

 Information about grading for incompletes and withdrawals is covered in the general college section of the catalog.
 Students should reference this information about grade assignments in these situations.